you’ve accumulated a file of finished or nearly-finished poems

 “Holly’s help has been invaluable.
 Insightful, incisive, your comments have challenged and guided me to do better—then best.
 Frost was right when he said a poem is never finished, only abandoned.
 Now I feel this work must finally be set free of our careful tending to see if it can fly on its own.” –Karen Anderson

-meet with me monthly to discuss your work
+meet with me privately to discuss your work

 Are there any prerequisites for participation in this course?